zhangxuying1004/RSTNet/README.md

 | `--features_path` | Path to visual features file (h5py) |
 | `--annotation_folder` | Path to m2_annotations |

 Note that, you can also download our pretrained model files in the ```Pre-trained_Models``` folder to reproduce the our reported results.
-The results of offline evaluation are as follows：
+The results of offline evaluation (Karpathy test split of MS COCO) are as follows：
 <p align="center">
   <img src="images/results.png" alt="offline evaluation" width="800"/>
 </p>